levibostian/Wendy-iOS/README.md

 Android developer?
 [Check out the Android version of Wendy!](https://github.com/levibostian/wendy-android)

+### Announcement - version 1.0

+Version 1.0 has been announced and is in development.
+Check out [the issue](https://github.com/levibostian/Wendy-iOS/issues/39) to learn more.
+The pre-1.0 code will be in maintenance mode until v1.0 is complete.
+Pre-1.0 is used by myself in production apps today, but you have been warned that there will more then likely be large breaking changes when 1.0 comes out.

 ## What is Wendy?

 Wendy is an iOS library designed to help you make your app offline-first.
 Use Wendy to define sync tasks, then Wendy will run those tasks periodically to keep your app's device offline data in sync with it's online remote storage.